 Sonic the Hedgehog (ソニック・ザ・ヘッジホッグ) is the name of a manga series based on the Sonic the Hedgehog video game series during the early 1990s.
 It was not released as a stand-alone product, but was instead serialised in issues of Shogaku Yonensei, Shogakukan's long-running magazine aimed at Japanese schoolchildren aged between 9-10 (or "fourth grade").

-The series followed the adventures of Nicky, a young, bookish-looking hedgehog who through some manner was able to transform into the actual hero of the story, Sonic the Hedgehog.
-When being the blue hedgehog, he would be joined by Miles "Tails" Prower, his protégé, and the two would work together to stop Dr. Eggman and whatever evil schemes may be up his sleeve.
+The series follows the adventures of Nicky, a young, bookish-looking hedgehog who through some manner is able to transform into the actual hero of the story, Sonic the Hedgehog.
+When being the blue hedgehog, he is joined by Miles "Tails" Prower, his protégé, and the two work together to stop Dr. Eggman and whatever evil schemes may be up his sleeve.

 While the escapades of Sonic were the highlight of the strip, his alter-ego Nicky was provided with his own full cast of supporting characters.
 Nicky lived in a world similar to modern day Japan, along with his family and friends.
 His parents were named Paulie and Brenda (Paulie, the father, dressed in clothing reminiscent of a fighter pilot), and he also had a little sister, Anita.
 Outside of his home life, Nicky's best friend was a pudgy hedgehog named Little John, and he also had a girlfriend, a blond colored hedgehog named Amy.
 It was this character that would be the inspiration for the game character Amy Rose, albeit not in the same function.